-Named a “Boom Town” by the New York Times, Rock Hill’s is growing like never before.
-With a burgeoning art and dining scene, and rich culture and history, there's plenty of ways to explore.
+Named a “Boom Town” by the New York Times, Rock Hill is growing like never before.
+With a burgeoning art and dining scene, and rich culture and history, there are plenty of ways to explore.

 Shop our unique stores.
-For home goods and décor, try The Mercantile, Overhead Station, Hickory Post, or Azure Sky.
+For home goods and décor, try The Mercantile, Overhead Station, or Hickory Post.
 Looking for the latest clothing trends?
-Try Chic Boutique, Le Sorelle, Gypsy Debutante, Song’s, or McFaddens Men’s Shop.
+Try Chic Boutique, Gypsy Debutante, The Mercantile HQ, or McFadden's Men’s Shop.

 Get Around Rock Hill